IBM Cloud Docs

 • A storage volume for SAP HANA shared file system.
 Volume size must be MIN (1 x RAM; 1 TB).
 Storage tier "Tier 3" is sufficient.
 'Shareable' switch can stay 'off'.

 • Four or eight storage volumes of the same size for SAP HANA log file system.
 File system size must be MIN (1/2xRAM; 512 GB).
 Divide file system size through Four or eight to determine the size for each storage volume.
-Select "Tier 1" as storage tier.
+Select "Tier 1" as the storage tier.
 'Shareable' switch can stay 'off'.

 • Four or eight storage volumes of the same size for SAP HANA data file system.
 File system size must be at minimum equal to the amount of RAM.
-Divide file system size through Four or eight to determine size for each storage volume.
-Select "Tier 1" as storage tier.
+Divide file system size through Four or eight to determine the size for each storage volume.
+Select "Tier 1" as the storage tier.
 'Shareable' switch can stay 'off'.

 • An extra storage volume of chosen size for extra data (such as '/usr/sap' file system).
 Storage tier "Tier 3" is sufficient.
 'Shareable' switch can stay 'off'.